Skip to content

 One adult chaperone is required for every 7 children.
 Examples: 1-7 children one adult is required.
 8-14 children two adults are required.
 15-23 children three adults are required.
 24-30 children four adults are required.
 No more than 30 children are allowed on any Station Tour.

-If you are interested, please Fill out the Station Tour Form or call our office at (907) 457-3710 for more information.
+If you are interested, please fill out the Station Tour Form or call our office at (907) 457-3710 for more information.

 School Visits